radiomicsgroup/dMRIMC/README.md

 To assist in the use of our tool, we have prepared a **rich dictionary of synthetic signals that you can download and deploy immediately to fit Histo-μSim on your own diffusion MRI scans**.

-This signal dictionary corresponds to a very rich protocol with multiple b-values and even more diffusion times (δ, Δ), within which you will certainly find the protocol that you used to acquire your own data.
+This signal dictionary corresponds to a very rich protocol with multiple b-values and even more diffusion times (δ, Δ), within which you will certainly (almost) find the protocol that you used to acquire your own data.
 The dictionary comes with a set of scripts that allow you to extract the subset of the synthetic signals that most closely matches the protocol that you have acquired.
 This will give you access to the full potential of Histo-μSim, without the need for any new simulations or signal synthesis.

 ## Rich protocol information